wswebcreation/webdriver-image-comparison/docs/OPTIONS.md

 - `browserName`: The name of the browser in the provided capabilities
 - `browserVersion`: The version of the browser provided in the capabilities
-- `deviceName`: The orientation from capabilities
+- `deviceName`: The device name from the capabilities
 - `dpr`: The device pixel ratio
 - `height`: The height of the screen
 - `logName`: The logName from capabilities